 Overview

-In this activity, you will explore painting with the primary colors and see how you can transform them into new colors.
+In this activity, children will explore painting with the primary colors and transform them into new colors.

 Materials